Don’t Limit Yourself. Take a Leap!

 Each of us has the power to change the story we tell about ourselves.
 There are a few limits, but not nearly as many as we think.
 There’s a very fine line between change and growth and you really can’t have the later without the former.
 Growth is a sign of life.
 Change, as much as I resist is not only good, it’s vital.
 I must change if I want to grow, and so must you.

 Are there decisions that you are making right now that are reflexes rather than choices?
 This is a great time of year to try something new.
-As we head into autumn, don’t just fall…leap!
+Don’t limit yourself.
+Take a leap!

 Ready to leap?
 Try one of these: